Dragonrun1/person_rust_skeleton/README.md

 You can find copies of the licenses in the [LICENSE-APACHE] and the [LICENSE-MIT] files.

-All documentation like this README is licensed under Creative Commons Attribution-ShareAlike 4.0 International License (CC-BY-SA).
+All documentation like this README is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC-BY-SA).
 You can find a copy of the [CC-BY-SA] license in the [LICENSE-CC-BY-SA] file.

 [APACHE]: https://opensource.org/licenses/Apache-2.0